 Volunteers live in basic shared accommodation at the centre.
 Each room is shared between 2 same sex volunteers (couples can have their own room).
 There are cold water showers, a fan, electricity points and free WiFi in the centre.

 The island has mangroves, coral rimmed beaches and rugged tree covered hills.
 There are many local restaurants, bars and cafes.
 There are plenty destinations on the tropical island for volunteers to explore on their days off including a national park, historic Chinese fishing village, mangroves, beaches and caves!

-Not included: Flights, travel insurance, visa (if required), food, cost of pick up and transfers.
+Not included: Flights, travel insurance, visa (if required), evening meal, cost of pick up and transfers.
 Budgeting guidance is provided in our Volunteering Guide which we will email you when you apply.

 animals have received treatment from the team